 Microtubules (MTs), 25-nm self-assembling polymers serve as highways for organelles and molecular transport within a cell.
 During cell division, MTs are arranged into the mitotic spindle and drive chromosome segregation.
 In interphase cells, MT network organization and modes of MT-dependent transport are much more variable, reflecting functional diversity of cells and tissues.
 For example, MT functions include secretory trafficking, organelle positioning, and control of site-specific activities (e.g. actin polymerization), thereby defining cell shape and physiology.
 Paradoxically, our understanding of interphase MT networks is by far less advanced that the understanding of mitotic machinery.
 Kaverina Lab at Vanderbilt aims to close this gap in knowledge.
 We study how complex MT networks are arranged, and how specialized MT arrays support distinct cellular tasks.

 Our lab is interested in:

 The astrophysicist Bernard Haisch once said "Advances are made by answering questions.
 Discoveries are made by questioning answers."
-This approach is very appealing to us.
-Our research is based on a set of dogma-challenging hypotheses that we test through a unique combination of cutting edge high-resolution microscopy techniques supported by molecular and biochemical approaches and merged with mathematical modeling.
+This idea is very appealing to us: we want to make discoveries!
+We base our research on dogma-challenging hypotheses that we test through a unique combination of cutting edge high-resolution microscopy techniques, supported by molecular approaches and merged with physiological assays and mathematical modeling.